AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module8/ex1.md

 ![DSW](./images/actionfinished.png)

-Don't continue the exercises untill the indicator shows that the execution is finished.
+Don't continue the exercises until the indicator shows that the execution is finished.
 If you don't wait for your execution to finish, you'll get stuck and receive many errors in the next steps.
 This is applicable to the execution of all cells in any Jupyter Notebook: always wait until the execution is done and you see the indicator changes and looks like this:

 ![DSW](./images/actionfinished.png)